-Having completed her Geography and Politics degree, Rachel has joined us in London to teach and coach on a full-time basis before looking to do a Masters in Journalism.
+Having completed her Geography and Politics degree, Rachel has joined us in London to teach and coach on a full-time basis before looking to do a Masters in Sustainable Development.

 Rachel’s most successful swimming achievement is when she swam the final leg of the 4 x 100m medley relay at an international race meeting.
 Feeling great about her swim, Rachel looked up at the results board to see that her relay team had broken their national record!
 Rachel would no doubt have continued onto even greater swimming achievements if it were not for a long standing shoulder injury.

 Rachel is available for all our programmes with clients regularly feeding back that they appreciate her professionalism, enthusiasm and ability to put clients at ease through explaining techniques and objectives in a clear but detailed manner.
 Rachel often inspires clients into achieving more than they initially expected because she becomes so invested in their learning experience and really goes on the journey with each individual client.
 Whether you are joining us for water confidence, learning-to-swim, improving your swimming technique or advanced coaching, Rachel comes highly recommended for adults of all abilities.

 As a keen open water swimmer herself, Rachel particularly enjoys coaching open water swimmers and triathletes, both those looking to do an event for the first time, as well as seasoned athletes with desires to improve their technique and swim times.
 Indeed Rachel has designed Turner Swim’s Triathletes off-season Swimming Training programme, constructed over 10 x one hour lessons to improve triathletes swimming performances for the 2018 season.